MystenLabs/walrus-docs/docs/usage/troubleshooting.md

 binary](./setup.md#installation).
 If you have multiple versions in different locations, find the the binary that will actually be used with `which walrus`.

+## Old hardware or incompatible VMs

+Our standard Ubuntu binary is known to cause problems on certain old hardware and in certain virtualized environments.
+If you experience errors like "Illegal instruction (core dumped)", [install](./setup.md#installation) the `ubuntu-x86_64-generic` version instead, which is compiled specifically to be compatible with almost all physical and virtual x86-64 CPUs.

 ## Latest Walrus configuration

 The Walrus Devnet and Testnet are wiped periodically and require updating to the latest binary and